Duplicate Embroidery Stitch

-Duplicate stitch is your go-to stitch if you want to embroider on the knitwear – add some colorful details and decorative elements, cover the stain or mend a hole.
+Duplicate Stitch Hand Embroidery is your go-to stitch if you want to embroider on the knitwear – add some colorful details and decorative elements, cover the stain or mend a hole.
 As the name suggests, it duplicates the plain knit stitches (stockinette stitch).
 You can choose to use A-shaped stitches or V-shaped stitches.
 It is only a choice of design.

 By the way – you do not need to know how to knit to be able to embroider this simple stitch!